billsioros/MPIsuite/README.md

 [schedule.sh](schedule.sh) is responsible for generating a job and submitting it to the PBS queue.

 It is expecting at least two arguements, the executable and the number of processes that should be created.
-A third arguement may be supplied specifying where to save the generated files.
+A third arguement may be supplied, indicating where the generated files should be saved.
 The supplied path is relative to **OUTPUT_ROOT** and its default value is *NUMBER_OF_PROCESSES/DATE/TIME*.

 [profile.sh](profile.sh) is responsible for compiling our program with various (key, value) macro pairs, running it with different numbers of processes and collecting our measurements.